htrvu/LoRA_Getting_Started/README.md

     - Cons:
         - The output we get might be slightly worse than diffusers and kohya scripts (technical details)
         - Can not use in A1111, can not use in diffusers "directly" (i.e. we need to rewrite the pipeline ourselves)
+        - Need a deep understanding about the components of SD

 Before starting:
 - You should have a machine with **cuda >= 11.8** installed and a GPU with at least 8 GB of memory.
 In the following example, I perform on cuda version 12.1.